Azzam-Abdul-Khadar/PaasOp/README.md

 # 🚀 PaasOp

-> **PaasOp** is a modern web platform for [describe your project purpose—e.g., managing deployments, offering PaaS utilities, etc.].
+> **PaasOp** is a modern web platform for storing your Urls, Names and Passwords in one place.
 > Build, deploy, and operate applications seamlessly with powerful tools and intuitive interfaces.
 ---